elastinenkissa/rate-repositories/README.md

 5. Navigate to 'client' folder in a different window
 6. Run the command `npm install`
 7. Run the command `npm start`
-8. In your Expo Go app, manually enter the URL printed in the terminal in the 'client' folder, or scan the printed QR code to run your app on your mobile phone
+8. In your Expo Go app, manually enter the URL printed to the terminal in the 'client' folder, or scan the printed QR code to run your app on your mobile phone

 It is not recommended to use web view of the app, as there are a lot of compatibility issues with it.